boheling/focusPet/README.md

 These transitions are handled automatically by the pet engine and require no user intervention.

+## 🗣️ Pet Speech System

+The pet only speaks during meaningful moments to avoid distraction:

+- **When you interact with it** (click/pet) - "Purrrr!
+That feels so good! 😸"
+- **When you feed it a treat** - "Meow!
+Thank you for the treat! 🐱"
+- **When it wakes up from a nap** - "Meow!
+I was having such a nice nap! 😺"
+- **When it goes to nap** - "Zzz... so sleepy... 😴"

+No random speech - only meaningful interactions!

 ## ⚙️ Settings & Configuration

 ### Focus Tracking Settings